 This is the last step in the tutorial for mapping processes - and you are getting very close to completing the first chapter.
 Believe me, the last part on audio prompts is gonna be a piece of cake.

 So let's stop where we started last time.
 Let's take the example the last section ended with, the unhappy caller trying to reach support.
-It's any easy case because only one thing happens at the time.
+It's an easy case because only one thing happens at a time.

-Just to keep in mind: this example works again with tags.
-Some helpdesks or CRM might use different filters - you can exchange tag with groups or (custom) fields- what ever applies for your integration and what ever you need for your reporting and agent experience.
+➞ Just to keep in mind: this example works again with tags.
+Some helpdesks or CRM might use different filters - you can exchange tags with groups or (custom) fields - whatever applies for your integration and whatever you need for your reporting and agent experience.

 So what do you see in the process map?

 As soon as the call comes in a ticket is created and a few tags are added:

 After the caller selected the call reason and the call reached the queue, another tag is added: